redox-os/book/src/porting-applications.md

 ```

-### Analyze the source code of a Rust program
+### Analyze the source code of a Rust application

-Rust programs and libraries use the `Cargo.toml` configuration file to configure the build system and source code.
+Rust applications and libraries use the `Cargo.toml` configuration file to configure the build system and source code.

-While packaging Rust programs you need to know where the main executable is located in the Cargo project, to do this you need to verify the `Cargo.toml` files of the project.
+While packaging Rust applications you need to know where the main executable is located in the Cargo project, to do this you need to verify the `Cargo.toml` files of the project.

-A Rust program can have one or more Cargo packages to build, read the common assumptions below:
+A Rust application can have one or more Cargo packages to build, read the common assumptions below:

-- Most Rust programs with a `src` folder use one Cargo package, thus you can use the `cargo` template.
+- Most Rust applications with a `src` folder use one Cargo package, thus you can use the `cargo` template.
-- Most Rust programs with multiple Cargo packages name the main package with the name of the program.
+- Most Rust applications with multiple Cargo packages name the main package with the name of the application.

 Beyond these common source code organization, there are special cases.

-- In some Rust programs the `Cargo.toml` file contains one of these data types:
+- In some Rust applications the `Cargo.toml` file contains one of these data types:

 ```toml
 [[bin]]